baili0411/NCTU_CN_LAB3/README.md

 ### Discussion

-> TODO:
-> * Answer the following questions

 1. Describe the difference between packet-in and packet-out in detail.
+    Packet-in messages are for sending captured packets from switches to OpenFlow controller.
+    This happens when
+    1. The match table has a explicit action asking for this action.
+    2. A miss in the match table.

+    Packet-out messages allow controllers to inject packets to switches.
+    Packet-out messages can carry raw packets to inject into the switch, or indicate a local buffer on the switch containing a raw packet to release.
+    Packets injected to switches this way aren't treated in the same way as packets arriving from standard ports.
+They jump to the action set application stage in the standard packet processing pipeline.
+If the action set indicates table processing is necessary, then the input port id is used as the arrival port of the packet.

 2. What is “table-miss” in SDN?
+   Table-miss is an entry in the match table that renders all Match Fields wildcards and have the lowest priority.
+A packet only matches to the table-miss when it doesn't match any other entry in the table, and then it will activate the action set in the table-miss entry.

 3. Why is "`(app_manager.RyuApp)`" adding after the declaration of class in `controller.py`?
+    This means that the class is inherits from `(app_manager.RyuApp)`.

 4. Explain the following code in `controller.py`.
     ```python
     @set_ev_cls(ofp_event.EventOFPPacketIn, CONFIG_DISPATCHER)
     ```
+    This is a decoration for Ryu application.
+The following method becomes an event handler. ofp_event.EventOfPacketIn means that it handles packet-in events.
+CONFIG_DISPATCHER means that it runs when the controller and switching are negotiating the version.

 5. What is the meaning of “datapath” in `controller.py`?
+   A datapath is a class used to describe an OpenFlow switch connected to the controller.

 6. Why need to set "`ip_proto=17`" in the flow entry?
+   Ip_proto is for setting the ip protocol, and 17 corresponds to udp, which we use for iPerf.

 7. Compare the differences between the iPerf results of `SimpleController.py` and `controller.py` in detail.

 8. Which forwarding rule is better?
 Why?